parthnaik7/selenium-framework/docs/README.md

 - You need a longer timeout than the default but finer polling
 - You need to ignore specific exceptions between polls

-> **Interview answer:** "In our framework, `implicit.wait.seconds = 0` and all waits go through `WaitUtils`.
-The reason: mixing implicit and explicit waits causes the effective timeout to sometimes be their sum, not their maximum — completely unpredictable behaviour.
+> In our framework, `implicit.wait.seconds = 0` and all waits go through `WaitUtils`.
+The reason: mixing implicit and explicit waits causes the effective timeout to sometimes be their sum, not their maximum - completely unpredictable behaviour.
 Every interaction method in `BasePage` calls an explicit wait before acting. `click()` calls `waitForClickable()`; `type()` calls `waitForVisible()`.
-Tests are deterministic and proceed the moment the condition is met — not after an arbitrary sleep."
+Tests are deterministic and proceed the moment the condition is met - not after an arbitrary sleep.

 ---